gchq/sleeper/docs/17-common-problems-and-their-solutions.md

 ## Out of memory error from standard ingest tasks

-Presently the implementation is based on arrow ingest, whereas previously it was an array list based implementation and as such will work differently if that is used.
+Presently the implementation is based on Arrow.
+Previously it used an array list, and will work differently if that is used.

 ### Arrow implementation

-For further details on this see the documentation on the [Arrow ingest record batch type](arrow-ingest.md).
+See documentation on the [Arrow ingest record batch type](arrow-ingest.md).

 ### Array list implementation